A “modern-day leper.”

 About half a dozen addresses where released offenders can live are around Wisconsin Lutheran College off of Wisconsin Avenue on the west side of the city.
 Visible directly to the north just a few blocks away is the Children’s Hospital of Wisconsin.

-The law that limits where sex offenders can live is well intended (and, to be sure, some of them have proven to be very dangerous), but the unintended consequences make it more difficult to track where offenders live and leaves some homeless.
+The law that limits where sex offenders can live may be well intended (and, to be sure, some of them have proven to be very dangerous), but the unintended consequences make it more difficult to track where offenders live and leaves some homeless.
 Not only are those offenders homeless, but now they might secretly be the neighbors of citizens the city is trying to protect.
 Parrow admits that the homes where he stays are near many children,

 Michael Miner is the president of the Association for the Treatment of Sexual Abusers.
 He works with sex offenders and has spent years doing research with them.
 However, he’s rarely had patients who were homeless.
 It’s less of an issue in his state of Minnesota because they don’t have the type of the residency restrictions that some other states do, including Wisconsin.